vladdyz/fragments/README.md

 ### Model /

-Defines the fragment data model (Fragment.js) and associated methods (read/write/list/delete) as well as an In-Memory Database backend to store fragments (to be replaced by AWS backend data stores in future versions)
+Defines the fragment data model (Fragment.js) and associated methods (read/write/list/delete) as well as an In-Memory mock database backend to store fragments (to be replaced by AWS backend data stores in future versions)

 ### Tests /